 - Family Law Services.

-The Family and Children’s Services is streamlined to four service types:
+Family and Children’s Services is streamlined into four service types:

-Communities for Children Services provides prevention and early intervention services to families with children up to age 12 and who are at risk of disadvantage, including Indigenous families.
+Communities for Children provides prevention and early intervention services to families with children aged up to 12 years and who are at risk of disadvantage, including Indigenous families.

 Family and Relationship Services deals with adult relationship issues, counselling for young people and children and broader parenting support.

-Specialist Services have particular knowledge and skills for dealing with vulnerable families affected by issues such as drugs, violence and trauma.
+Specialist Services has particular knowledge and skills for dealing with vulnerable families affected by issues such as drugs, violence and trauma.

 The Family Support Program provides a significant opportunity for the community sector and government to collaborate in response to a wide range of social needs.
-They are supported by national services including Family Relationship Advice Line, Family Relationships Online, Mensline and Raising Children Network.
+The collaboration is supported by national services including Family Relationship Advice Line, Family Relationships Online, MensLine and Raising Children Network.

-Additional support is provided as part of the Helping Children with Autism package to provide information on the Raising Children Network website about autism spectrum disorder, as well as online resources and interactive functions to support parents, carers and professionals.
+The Helping Children with Autism package offers additional support through information about autism spectrum disorder on the Raising Children Network website, as well as online resources and interactive functions to support parents, carers and professionals.